 Hydrangeas are fragile blooms that only last for about three hours out of water.
+This makes them one of the worst wedding flowers you can choose.
 They might work as table centerpieces for the reception, where they can stay in vases, but they’re a bad choice for boutonnieres and bouquets.
 By the time you get through the run up to the wedding and the ceremony itself, a hydrangea bouquet won’t survive until picture time.

 Daffodils: The Daffodil Itch